khushipanchal0108/Product_Gallery/README.md

 # Product Gallery

-A simple product gallery application built using React, where users can add, edit, delete, and search for products.
+A simple product gallery application built using React, Javascript, HTML, Nodejs and CSS where users can add, edit, delete, and search for products.
 The application uses a JSON server to manage data and Axios for handling API requests.

 ## Features
 - Display products in a grid layout